kennysmed/lp-google-analytics/README.md

 2. If the environment is `production` we require the `REDISCLOUD_URL` environment variable to be set.
 If `development`, we assume an open, local Redis.

 3. Go to https://code.google.com/apis/console#access and create a new Project.
+In "Settings" turn "Analytics API" on.
 In "API Access", create an OAuth 2.0 client ID.

 4. Set the "Redirect URIs" to be like: